jetbridge/aws-run-container-demo/README.md

 To configure CI/CD you will need to create a role for GitHub Actions to authenticate as.

+1. Edit `.env` and set your GitHub org
 1. Deploy to your dev environment: `pnpm deploy:dev`
 1. Copy the value of the `CICD ROLE:` stack output ARN to `.github/workflows/deploy.yml` under `DEV_AWS_ROLE` - this will let your GitHub action authenticate with OIDC to AWS.

+Push to `master` to deploy to the `dev` environment, push to the `prod` branch to deploy to production.

+#### Alternative

+[Seed](https://seed.run) is a great tool for deploying CDK and SST apps to AWS.

+## Files

+You will want to edit these files for your setup:

+- `sst.config.ts` - can configure default regions, AWS profiles, stacks to deploy, app name
+- `.env` - configure your GitHub org for GitHub action authentication
+- `stacks/` - infrastructure lives in here